If we don’t win, you don’t pay.

 - Fly 30 minutes before official sunrise to 30 minutes after official sunset, local time.
 Daylight-only operations or civil twilight are allowed with appropriate anti-collision lighting only.

-In addition, drones must yield the right of way to other manned aircraft to avoid a potential drone accident.
+In addition, drones must yield the right of way to other human-crewed aircraft to avoid a potential drone accident.

 Common Autonomous Vehicle Accidents?